-Before taking montelukast sodium tablets, tell your healthcare provider if you:
+Before taking Montelukast Sodium, tell your healthcare provider about all your medical conditions, including if you:

-- are allergic to aspirin - have any other medical conditions - are pregnant or plan to become pregnant.
-Talk to your doctor if you are pregnant or plan to become pregnant, as montelukast sodium tablets may not be right for you. - are breast-feeding or plan to breast-feed.
-It is not known if montelukast sodium passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby while taking montelukast sodium tablets.
+- are allergic to aspirin. - have phenylketonuria.
+Montelukast Sodium chewable tablets contain aspartame, a source of phenylalanine. - have or have had mental health problems. - are pregnant or plan to become pregnant.
+Talk to your healthcare provider if you are pregnant or plan to become pregnant, Montelukast Sodium may not be right for you. - are breastfeeding or plan to breastfeed.
+It is not known if Montelukast Sodium passes into your breast milk.
+Talk to your healthcare provider about the best way to feed your baby while taking Montelukast Sodium.

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-Some medicines may affect how montelukast sodium tablets works, or montelukast sodium tablets may affect how your other medicines work.
+Tell your healthcare provider about all the medicines you take, including prescription and over the counter medicines, vitamins, and herbal supplements.
+Some medicines may affect how Montelukast Sodium works, or Montelukast Sodium may affect how your other medicines work.

-How should I take montelukast sodium tablets?
+How should I take montelukast sodium?

-For anyone who takes montelukast sodium tablets:
+For anyone who takes Montelukast Sodium:

-- Take montelukast sodium tablets exactly as prescribed by your healthcare provider.
-Your healthcare provider will tell you how much montelukast sodium tablets to take, and when to take it. - Do not stop taking montelukast sodium tablets or change when you take it without talking with your healthcare provider. - You can take montelukast sodium tablets with food or without food. - If you or your child misses a dose of montelukast sodium tablets, just take the next dose at your regular time.
-Do not take 2 doses at the same time. - If you take too much montelukast sodium tablets, call your healthcare provider or a Poison Control Center right away.
+- Read the detailed Instructions for Use that comes with Montelukast Sodium oral granules. - Take Montelukast Sodium exactly as prescribed by your healthcare provider.
+Your healthcare provider will tell you how much Montelukast Sodium to take, and when to take it. - Stop taking Montelukast Sodium and tell your healthcare provider right away if you or your child have any unusual changes in behavior or thinking. - You can take Montelukast Sodium with food or without food.
+See the section " How can I give Montelukast Sodium oral granules to my child?" in the Instructions for Use for information about what foods and liquids can be taken with Montelukast Sodium oral granules. - If you or your child misses a dose of Montelukast Sodium, just take the next dose at your regular time.
+Do not take 2 doses at the same time. - If you take too much Montelukast Sodium, call your healthcare provide right away.